a

 “It is the shaky claim to a secular and scientific posture of others like Aldous Huxley and Timothy Leary that makes us queasy – in addition to our profoundly differing view that, like science, effective social criticism requires as clear a head and articulate a tongue as possible, rather than a drugged mind seeking private feeling or the semantic ineffable.”

-Here La Barre says it all: the scientific mind cannot fall prey to subjective, “private, feeling or the semantic ineffable.”
-The own emotional trip, which is of the essence in all Peyote and other entheogenic cults, was not studied by LaBarre, objectivity didn’t allow it:
+Here La Barre says it all: the rational mind must not fall prey to subjective, “private feeling or the semantic ineffable.”
+The personal emotions revealed in the brains, which are of the essence in all peyote and other entheogenic cults, were not studied by LaBarre, since objectivity didn’t allow it:

 “Thus I defend the Native American Church among Amerindian aborigines: but I deplore the "Neo-American Church" among Caucasoid Americans who pretend to follow their "religion'' through the use of mescaline as a“sacrament."
 Ethnographically the latter is a wholly synthetic, disingenuous, and bogus cult, whose hypocrisy (one would suppose) honest young people would discern and despise; ….”